Berthold Werner, Public Domain, via Wikimedia Commons

 Religious Significance

-The Basilica of San Francesco holds profound significance as the burial place and memorial to St. Francis of Assisi, one of Christianity's most beloved saints and founder of the Franciscan order.
-St. Francis (born Giovanni di Pietro di Bernardone, 1182-1226) renounced his wealthy merchant family's fortune after a spiritual conversion and chose a life of radical poverty, preaching, and service to the poor.
-He founded the Order of Friars Minor (Franciscans) based on principles of poverty, humility, and devotion to Christ's teachings.
-Francis is known for his love of nature and animals, and his stigmata (wounds matching Christ's crucifixion wounds that appeared on his body in 1224).
-He was canonized (declared a saint) in 1228, just two years after his death, by Pope Gregory IX.
+The Basilica of San Francesco is the burial place of St. Francis of Assisi and the principal church of the Franciscan order in the Roman Catholic Church.
+Born Giovanni di Pietro di Bernardone (1182–1226) into a wealthy merchant family, Francis renounced his inheritance after a religious conversion and chose a life of poverty, preaching, and service to the poor.
+Around 1209 he founded the Order of Friars Minor, whose members live by vows of poverty and humility.
+He is remembered for his devotion to the poor and his love of nature and animals.
+Franciscan tradition holds that in 1224 he received the stigmata, marks resembling the wounds of the crucified Christ.
+He was canonized, declared a saint, in 1228, two years after his death, by Pope Gregory IX.

 History & Structure